Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2015-06-15-as-a-democracy-tool.markdown

 One of the issues we encountered was an error message after a number of consecutive tweets.
 ***"This request looks like it might be automated.
 To protect our users from spam and other malicious activity, we can't complete this action right now.
 Please try again later."***
 Apparently the twitter API wasn’t amused.
-Fortunately I could solve this by rising the inferior time limit of the random function time function.
+Fortunately I could solve this by rising the inferior time limit of the random time function.
 The twitter API gets suspicious if there are several new tweets in a short time period (Twitter engineers if you are reading this, don't update your code.)
 And that’s it, now you can deliver meaningful tweets 24/7.
-Hopefully it will change something for the better.
 Cheers